cgrates/cgrates/docs/sessions.rst

 	* Cache the session for later CDRs if configured.

 ReleaseResources
-	Will release the aquired resources within :ref:`ResourceS`.
+	Will release the acquired resources within :ref:`ResourceS`.

 ProcessThresholds
 	Send the event to :ref:`ThresholdS` for monitoring.